tmarrs/json-at-work-examples/appendix-a/README.md

 ### Using Eclipse with Maven
 Use the following Maven command to integrate with Eclipse: `mvn ecplise:eclipse`

-### Installing Apache Tomcat
+### Install Apache Tomcat
 We use [Apache Tomcat 8](https://tomcat.apache.org/tomcat-8.0-doc/introduction.html) to run our Spring-based Java application.
-Be sure to install [Java SE](#installing-java-se) before installing Tomcat.
+Be sure to install [Java SE](#install-java-se) before Install Tomcat.

-#### Installing Apache Tomcat on Mac OS X
+#### Install Apache Tomcat on Mac OS X
 [Homebrew](http://brew.sh/) is the simplest way to install Tomcat on Mac OS X. Just do `brew install tomcat` from the command line.
 This gives you the latest version by default.

 Start Tomcat by typing `catalina start`, and then visit `http://localhost:8080` in your browser.
 You should see the Tomcat startup page.
 Type `catalina stop` to shut down Tomcat.

-The Mac Homebrew install instructions were inspired by the [`{{discovery_collection}} blog`](http://blog.bolshchikov.net/post/50277857673/installing-tomcat-on-macos-with-homebrew).
+The Mac Homebrew install instructions were inspired by the [`{{discovery_collection}} blog`](http://blog.bolshchikov.net/post/50277857673/install-tomcat-on-macos-with-homebrew).
 You can follow the additional steps listed there to further confgure your application directory structure.

 For further reference, please see:
 * http://www.ntu.edu.sg/home/ehchua/programming/howto/Tomcat_HowTo.html
 * http://wolfpaulus.com/jounal/mac/tomcat8/

-#### Installing Apache Tomcat on Linux
+#### Install Apache Tomcat on Linux
 * Visit the [Tomcat Download page](https://tomcat.apache.org/download-80.cgi) and download a tar file.
 * Untar the tar file.
 * Add `CATALINA_HOME` to `.bashrc`: